Previous course code: LIFS 4580

 LIFS 2040 OR LIFS 2060Learn more: Read More

 Fundamentals in the epidemiology, etiology and treatment of cancers; basic mechanisms of carcinogenesis.
-For LIFS and BIBU students in their third year (for 3Y degree) or fourth year (for 4Y degree) of study.
+For LIFS/BIBU students in their fourth year of study.

 Cellular, biochemical and genetic basis of immunity; cells in immune response, antigens and antigen recognition; antibodies and the generation of diversity; major histocompatibility complex; cell mediated immune response; regulation of immune response; autoimmunity, tissue transplantation and rejection.